Translating Classical Buddhism to Modern English

 26. Knowledge of the Three Vedas

-1. Thus I have heard:[1] One time, the Buddha was travelling among the people of Kośala accompanied by a large assembly of 1,250 monks.
+1. Thus I have heard:[1] One time, the Buddha was travelling among the people of Kośala accompanied by a great assembly of 1,250 monks.
 He went to the Kośala priest village of Icchānaṅgala and stopped to rest in a citron grove.

 2. A priest named Puṣkarasārin and another named [Tārukkha][2] had gone to the village of Icchānaṅgala for some minor reason.